Looking for Syria options, U.S. remains cool to using force

 The Obama administration had hoped that Russia would show more willingness to pressure Assad but there is a realization that that plan is not working, said a U.S. administration official, speaking on condition of anonymity.

-U.S. officials say, however, it is possible a U.N. resolution to help relieve the humanitarian crisis in Syria could get through the U.N.
-Security Council, where Russia and China have used their veto power to shield Syria.
+U.S. officials say, however, that it is possible that a U.N. resolution to help relieve the humanitarian crisis in Syria could get through the U.N.
+Security Council, where Russia and China have used their veto power to shield Syria during its civil war.

 The 15-member council met informally on Tuesday to continue negotiations on a draft resolution to boost humanitarian access in Syria, where the United Nations says some 9.3 million people need help.

 "We could conceivably reach agreement on a humanitarian resolution.
-I would not exclude that possibility," said a senior Obama administration official, adding a strong resolution was needed.
+I would not exclude that possibility," said a senior Obama administration official.

 "Strong doesn't necessarily mean the threat of sanctions or the threat of force, but strong in terms of the obligations and expectations it would impose on the regime to improve humanitarian access," the official said.